Merging and Disentangling Views in Visual Reinforcement Learning for Robotic Manipulation: Experiments

 \subsection{Empirical Results}

 \textbf{Robustness.} To quantify the \emph{sample efficiency} of MAD, we train all methods on 20 visual RL tasks from Meta-World and ManiSkill3, using all three cameras as input, and evaluate the methods on all cameras views combined, and individual, reporting the combined, individual and average success rates in Figure \ref{fig:main_exp}.
 As our results indicate, MAD demonstrates superior performance to baselines on Meta-World by (30\%) success rate over 15 tasks, and on ManiSkill3 by (36\%) over 5 tasks.
-These improvements in success rates directly reflect the enhanced sample efficiency of MAD compared to baseline methods.
+These improvements in success rates within the same number of environment steps as baseline methods directly reflect the enhanced sample efficiency of MAD.

 With a \emph{reduction in camera views}, MAD achieves stronger robustness on the Third Person A and Third Person B singular views than all the baselines, including the Single Camera baseline that was trained solely on these third person views.
 This indicates that MAD was able to leverage better representations from All Cameras to achieve higher success rates on these third person views.
 On the First Person View, MAD outperforms most baselines and achieves similar success rates as the Single Camera and VIB baselines.
 Overall, MAD is able to achieve consistent success rates whether All Cameras are present, or when only singular camera view inputs are available, indicating a robustness to a \emph{reduction in camera views}.
 Detailed graphs of all results can be found in Appendix \ref{sec:app_res}.
 Extended experiments on increasing views (5 views), and varying input view resolutions are provided in Appendix \ref{sec:app_scalability}.